 The sub comes with a variety of different connections, so it is easy to hook it up to whatever sound system you are running.

-What we liked: The adjustable feet really make a huge difference.
+Why is it special?
+The adjustable feet really make a huge difference.
 Not only do they mean that you can have a sub that looks fantastic, but adjustable feet also mean a stable cone and level standing of the sub, which reduces the chance of any unwanted buzz or distortion occurring.
 There is a musical reason to adjustable feet!
 If you are using this sub on an uneven floor, you can get it perfectly level for perfect sound.

 Many people are familiar with the Klipsch name and the Klipsch R-120SW Subwoofer lives up to their brand expectations.